 The SBA loans money to community-based non-profit, non-traditional lenders.
-These lenders offer microloans up to $35,000 to small businesses.
+These microloan intermediary lenders offer small loans of up to $35,000 to small businesses.
 While the average microloan is about $13,000, remember that this is just one way for you to receive business financing.

 Because there are different microlenders, interest rates, and maximum loan amounts will vary.
 One rule of thumb, though, is that the maximum loan term is six years.

 When you’re preparing to present your business to a lender, being organized and honest will increase your chances of qualifying for a microloan.

 Compiling all necessary documents, creating an extra copy for your lender, and knowing answers to possible questions are all pivotal.
 Your business must have a solid theory and execution plan.

 In addition, profit-expense records are generally required so that the lender can ensure that you’re not spending more than you’ve earned.

 Your application must also show that you and your partners are qualified and prepared to run the business.
 Most importantly, though, you need to show that you can handle the loan’s repayment terms.

 As we mentioned above, SBA microlenders are mission-oriented, committed to the economic prosperity of their neighborhood and city, and required to provide business-based training and technical assistance.
 This gives you a huge advantage because you’re more likely to receive an SBA microloan just by being an established business.
 Once you receive the loan, you’re supported every step of the way with business improvement workshops.

 Obviously, you’ll need to fully complete the SBA Microloan application.
 In addition, you should know your business’s and personal credit score.
 If your credit is low, you’ll have a tough time getting a loan from most lenders, no matter the type of small business loan.
 If your credit report has pending or conflicting items, have proof of this, including emails, receipts, and notices.